skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

     <li>
       A new and completely unfamiliar data schema for SDWIS Prime, which made importing and exporting the data difficult.
-Transformations would have to be routinely performed to ingest data, and it'd have to be undone again every time the system exported information to a state due to the custom application of the output format.
+Transformations would have to be routinely performed to ingest data, and it’d have to be undone again every time the system exported information to a state due to the custom application of the output format.
     </li>